 Your credit union is not only different than traditional banks and financial institutions, it’s different than every other credit union out there.
-Some credit unions have been around for generations, while some were founded recently.
-Some have an exclusive membership for people of specific industry or occupation — like a firefighter’s credit union — and others are open to everyone.
-One thing almost all credit unions have in common is a limited marketing budget, making it critical to develop a truly effective marketing strategy that delivers new members and builds loyalty.
+And while some credit unions have been around for generations, while some are far more recent.
+While some restrict membership to people in a specific industry or occupation — like a firefighter’s credit union — others are open to everyone.

-There is no one-size-fits-all credit union marketing strategy, but there are some time-tested best practices and powerful marketing principles that all credit unions should implement in one form or another.
-These credit union marketing strategies are relevant to all credit unions that want to thrive in the digital age.
-It’s up to you to get to know your members, and decide which strategies to emphasize when creating your own marketing mix.
+Unfortunately, there is no silver bullet, one-size-fits-all credit union marketing strategy.
+But there are some proven best practices and powerful marketing principles that all credit unions should implement in one form or another, particularly for those credit unions that want to thrive in the digital age.
+But it’s up to you to get to know your members and decide which strategies to employ when creating your own marketing mix.

 Differentiate On Your Values